osprey-lang/ovum/README.md

 Ovum is the virtual machine that runs programs written in [Osprey][osp].
 For the time being, this is _not_ a pure C++ implementation, and will not compile outside Windows; there are several calls to various Windows API functions.
 If you want to try compiling this project outside of Visual Studio 2012, good luck to you!

-The Ovum solution consists of three projects: Ovum, VM and aves.
+The Ovum solution consists of four projects: Ovum, VM, aves and aves.tests.

 ## The Ovum project